Timo972/cfg-reader/README.md

 Additionally is this module now a native node addon.
 If you find a memory leak make sure to create an issue at this repo.
 Contributions are welcome.

-## Note

- - You can only set integers, booleans and strings via the set method currently

 ## Example